rokk4/AnSpraKon/README.md

-AnSpraKon is thought to be used with SBC's.
+AnSpraKon is thought to be used on SBCs like the RPi.
+The SBC and camera are attached to the device with an 3D-printed fitting, which were specifically designed for each device.